I’ve always been a hopeless romantic.

 I go by Jille (pronounced “Jill”), but Reina Jille is my two first names — a common occurrence where I’m from.
 I was born and raised in Manila, Philippines, and in 2015, I moved with my family to Auckland, New Zealand, where I am now currently based.
 It is here I truly fell in love with photography, beginning with the great outdoors, and now the beauty in people’s stories.

-When I’m not shooting and editing, you’ll find me curled up with a book (anyone on Fable?), out on a walk or hike, or a recent new interest — reformer pilates.
+When I’m not shooting and editing, you’ll find me curled up with a book (anyone on Fable?), out on a hike, or a recent new interest — reformer pilates.

 Most importantly, I am a Christian, and my faith plays a huge role in my work.
 I am constantly in awe of the beauty God has made in nature and people’s lives, and the privilege I have to witness these through my lens — so I take the utmost care in documenting and preserving your memories.